fdarveau/Tubifarry/README.md

    - Go to `Settings -> Download Clients` and click **Add**.
    - In the modal, choose `Youtube` (under **Other** at the bottom).
    - Set the download path and adjust other settings as needed.
-   - **Important**: Ensure the FFmpeg path is correctly configured!
+   - **Optional**: If using FFmpeg, ensure the FFmpeg path is correctly configured.

 ---

+### Optional: FFmpeg and Audio Quality 🎧
+1. **FFmpeg**: FFmpeg can be used to extract audio from downloaded files, which are typically embedded in MP4 containers.
+If you choose to use FFmpeg, ensure it is installed and accessible in your system's PATH or the specified FFmpeg path.
+If not, the plugin does attempt to download it automatically during setup.
+Without FFmpeg, songs will be downloaded in their original format, which may not require additional processing.

+   **Important Note**: If FFmpeg is not used, Lidarr may incorrectly interpret the MP4 container as corrupt.
+While FFmpeg usage is **recommended**, it is not strictly necessary.
+However, to avoid potential issues, you can choose to extract audio without re-encoding, but this may lead to better compatibility with Lidarr.

+2. **Max Audio Quality**: Tubifarry supports a maximum audio quality of **256kb/s AAC** for downloaded files through YouTube.
+While most files are in 128kbps AAC by default, they can be converted to higher-quality formats like **AAC, Opus or MP3v2** if FFmpeg is used.

+   **What is AAC?**
+   AAC (Advanced Audio Coding) is a high-quality audio format that offers better sound quality than MP3 at similar bitrates.
+It is commonly used in MP4 containers, making it a versatile and widely supported format.

+   **Note**: For higher-quality audio (e.g., 256kb/s), you need a **YouTube Premium subscription**.

+---

 ### Troubleshooting 🛠️
-- **FFmpeg Issues**: If songs fail to process, verify that FFmpeg is correctly installed and accessible in your system's PATH.
+- **Optional: FFmpeg Issues**: If you choose to use FFmpeg and songs fail to process, verify that FFmpeg is correctly installed and accessible in your system's PATH.
 If not, try reinstalling or downloading it manually.
-- **MP4 Metadata**: If metadata is not being added to downloaded files, confirm that FFmpeg is converting files to MP3 format (check debug logs).
-MP4 files are not supported for metadata tagging by TagLib.
+- **Metadata Issues**: If metadata is not being added to downloaded files, confirm that the files are in a supported format.
+If using FFmpeg, ensure it is extracting audio to formats like AAC embedded in MP4 containers (check debug logs).
-- **Audio Quality**: Ensure the maximum audio quality is set to **128 kb/s** in your settings to avoid compatibility issues.
 - **No Release Found**: If no release is found, YouTube might flag the plugin as a bot (which it technically is).
 To avoid this and access higher-quality audio, you can log in using cookies.
   - **Steps to Use Cookies**:
     1. Install the **cookies.txt** extension for your browser: